ratlog/ratlog-spec/readme.md

 ### Why are there no nested fields or lists inside fields?

 Ratlog tries to be as simple and generic as possible.
-If you have need to store more complex data, custom formats can be built on top of Ratlog.
+If you need to store more complex data, custom formats can be built on top of Ratlog.
 It is also possible to store data in a format such as JSON inside a field.
 However, we recommend keeping fields simple.
-That makes the logs easier to read an query.
+It makes the logs easier to read an query.
-You also don't want to log more than absolutely necessary and especially don't write sensitive user data inside logs.
+Don't log more than absolutely necessary and especially don't write sensitive user data inside logs.

 ### Why use `[]` and `|` as separators?